 Stunning Facts of Jurong Bird Park

-I couldn’t miss out on this on my Jurong Bird Park review.
-Not surprisingly, the Singapore Bird Park is known all over the globe for its world-class environment for its birds.
+I couldn’t miss out on this in my Jurong Bird Park review.
+Unsurprisingly, Bird Park is known all over the globe for its world-class environment for its birds.
 Here are some astounding facts about the park:

 - It’s known for having the world’s largest walk-in aviary for its lorries – Loft Lory.